WebOfTrust/keri/docs/Q-and-A.md

 ## **Q: Why hasn't `PGP` and `GPG` never really caught on well?

 The first reason is that people are not interested in key management if it doesn't concern money.
-Only since we have crypto curencies the management of private keys has taken off.
-And for decentralised identities we can go with the flow of that success.
+Only since we have crypto currencies the management of private keys has taken off.
+And for decentralized identities we can go with the flow of that success.
 Hierarchical deterministic keys are now wide spread among the early adopters of crypto currencies.
-They are based on 24-word so called seeds (also called 'menonomic phrase') and password, with the aid of (hardware) wallets.
+They are based on 24-word so called seeds (also called 'mnemonic phrase') and password, with the aid of (hardware) wallets.
 And the only reason why it has been such a great success compared to the decennia old `PGP`, seems to be that loss of crypto money is much stronger felt than the loss or exposure of private personal data.

-A second reason is the method of verification and attestion in the PGP web-of-trust doesn't scale and it's difficult to use.
-The userinterface of `GPG` isn't up to our beyond 2010 standards at all.
+A second reason is the method of verification and attestation in the PGP web-of-trust doesn't scale and it's difficult to use.
+The user interface of `GPG` isn't up to our beyond 2010 standards at all.

 #### **Q: Can I use a PGP public private key pair for KERI?

 In theory we could list a PGP public key in the KERI [KID0001](https://github.com/henkvancann/keri/blob/master/kids/kid0001.md) - Prefixes, Derivation and derivation reference tables.
-However it's not very practical, because PGP itself is a conglomerate format that has its own derivation codes on board for different cryptographical functions.
-That means the PGP public key already has protocol semantic on board and that's one layer higher up than what we need for KERI in the key datastructure design.
-KERI has it's own derivation codes and the minimalization design principle dictates that it makes no sense to support PGP, because as an inception key pair for KERI it has no added value, and it has redundancy on board.\
+However it's not very practical, because PGP itself is a conglomerate format that has its own derivation codes on board for different cryptographic functions.
+That means the PGP public key already has protocol semantic on board and that's one layer higher up than what we need for KERI in the key data structure design.
+KERI has it's own derivation codes and the *minimization* design principle dictates that it makes no sense to support PGP, because as an inception key pair for KERI it has no added value, and it has redundancy on board.\
 (@henkvancann)
 {TBW 3}